Traveling with makeup: it’s a tricky business.

 That said, most women will still want to pack the bare essentials at least.
 Before you even begin to start thinking about makeup, select your makeup/ bag first, by the way McDaid pharmacies have amazing deals in make up you should not miss.
 Choose one of an acceptable size – and then do not over pack it.
 It’s a simple trick, but effective; you’d be surprised how much more you brand essential when you don’t have a solid idea of space constraints.

-Bonus tip: I always use a clear ziplock plastic bag when I’m flying somewhere, so that you can easily scan all your liquids and products in one go.
+Bonus tip: I always use a clear ziplock plastic bag when I’m flying somewhere, so that you can easily scan all your liquids like hyaluronic acid for lips and other products in one go.

 Once you have your chosen makeup bag in hand, it’s time to start deciding what, to you, constitutes as bare essential.
 Keep practicality in mind.
 Will you really have time to cleanse, tone and moisturize when you’ve on overnight trains?
 Perhaps dry shampoo will be a better buy.
 Heading to the beach?
 Then stock up on the waterproof mascara.
 Off to hotter climes?
 Then kiss that liquid foundation that will melt straight off your face goodbye.